danihek/i2c-vga-driver/README.md

 # i2c-vga-driver

-Program for reading and writing registers from i2c devices
+Program for reading and writing registers of i2c devices

 ## Dependencies
 - i2c-dev